unruli/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Okocha Chibuzor is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Okocha Chibuzor is a researcher of artificial intelligence and Human computer Interaction.
+His research interests include AI ethics and Fairness, Human computer Interaction and Computer science Education.
+He leads the Robotic group at the visiola foundation, which teach robotics to Teenage girls in secondary schools across Nigeria.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+He is also an AI researcher in the area of Ethics and Fair policy for developing AI applications, he is an active member of the Global Black in AI community.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.